yduf/yduf.github.io/_posts/2019-05-13-find-duplicate.md

 It does not follow symlink by default.
 It generate absolute path for symlink => see [symlink]({% post_url 2021-10-18-symlink %}) to transform them

-- If flag ”-makeresultsfile true”, then print results file (default).
-- If flag ”-deleteduplicates true”, then delete (unlink) duplicate files.
+**-makesymlinks true** replace duplicates with a symbolic link to the original.
 Exit.
+{% highlight bash %}
+rdfind -makesymlinks true /mnt/Photo
+{% endhighlight %}

-- If flag ”-makesymlinks true”, then replace duplicates with a symbolic link to the original.
+**-makehardlinks true** replace duplicates with a hard link to the original.
 Exit.
-- If flag ”-makehardlinks true”, then replace duplicates with a hard link to the original.
+**-deleteduplicates true** delete (unlink) duplicate files.
 Exit.

 ## [fdupes](https://github.com/adrianlopezroche/fdupes)